ryanrhymes/owl_guide/book/project/jianxin_aeos.rst

 This issue becomes more complex when considered in real applications.
 We know that even the most advanced neural network application can be disassembled into basic math operations.
-`This example<https://gist.github.com/jzstark/17af84423b15b53704ecdc53b48f34b9>`_  shows a simplified function to compute cost and perform backward propagations in a two-layer neural network which can be trained to recognise hand-written digits.
+`This example <https://gist.github.com/jzstark/17af84423b15b53704ecdc53b48f34b9>`_  shows a simplified function to compute cost and perform backward propagations in a two-layer neural network which can be trained to recognise hand-written digits.
 No fancy functions used, only basic ones such as :math:`add`, :math:`mul`, :math:`sigmoid`, :math:`slice`, etc., and thus are affected by OpenMP.
 In such a moderately complex application, one operation may need to deal with different sizes of input dynamically.

-( Table here to support: on Mac. on rPi.
-Simple eval. )

 Considering these factors, we need a operation-level fine-tuned solution.